rcpeters/Oh-No-Waymo/README.md

 # Oh-No-Waymo
 >Oh No Waymo! is a fun game inspired by the classic car spotting game "Punch Buggy" (or "Slug Bug").
 It's a great way to keep kids entertained on long car rides, and helps them learn to identify self-driving cars!

+## Concept
+I was exploring how close I could get to having an LLM create a website by itself and decided to create an "official" website about a game I've started playing in our car while driving around San Francisco.
+I'm actually pretty impressed with how well Bard performed, and I'm likely to revisit the topic as LLMs improve.

+## Bard Converstation
+You can view the converstation [here](https://gemini.google.com/share/9ada579d16ad?hl=en).